saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

 14. Add a **Comment** component.

     - Comment - for example `${kvprods}`

-This will print out the value so you can see the changes on the test report.
+This will print the value so you can see the changes on the test report.

 15. Click **Save Changes**.